jellyfin/jellyfin.org/docs/general/testing/server/macos.md

 ## Get Unstable Server

 Unlike the stable releases, the unstable builds for macOS do not come with a packaged installer or application.
-Instead, they have to be ran from the command line.
+Instead, they have to be run from the command line.

 The latest unstable builds for packaged jellyfin can be obtained [here](https://repo.jellyfin.org/?path=/server/macos/latest-unstable).